rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Description

-Do more with Investigations in [InsightIDR](https://www.rapid7.com/products/insightidr/) with the InsightConnect plugin.
-Add indicators to a threat or view the status of an investigation to drive accuracy and faster time to resolutions for your detections.
+This plugin allows you to add indicators to a threat and see the status of investigations

 # Key Features

-* Set status of investigation
-* Add indicators
-* List investigations
-* Create investigation
-* Search investigation
-* Set priority of investigation
-* Set disposition of investigation
-* List alert for investigation
-* Update investigation
-* Assign user to investigation
+*This plugin does not contain any key features.*

 # Requirements

 *This plugin does not contain any requirements.*

 # Supported Product Versions

-* Latest release successfully tested on 2022-07-20.
+* Latest release successfully tested on 2024-02-15.

 # Documentation

 ## Setup

 The connection configuration accepts the following parameters:

 |Name|Type|Default|Required|Description|Enum|Example|
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 |api_key|credential_secret_key|None|True|InsightIDR API key|None|4472f2g7-991z-4w70-li11-7552w8qm0266|
 |region|string|United States 1|True|The region for InsightIDR|["United States 1", "United States 2", "United States 3", "Europe", "Canada", "Australia", "Japan"]|United States 1|

 Example input:

 ```